8-digit frequency counter

 (Some content added February 17, 2023)

-In my opinion, counting errors up to the 10Hz range are not a problem at all.
-This discrepancy is only a problem when aligning the carrier point of an SSB transceiver, and as for the operating frequency, it is not a problem as we are not a professional broadcasting station (operating at a fixed frequency) except when operating at the band edge.
+In my opinion, counting errors up to the 10 Hz range are not a problem.
+This deviation only applies when adjusting the carrier point of an SSB transceiver, and I personally don't think it's a problem since we're not a professional broadcasting station (operating at a fixed frequency) except for operating at the band edge.

 This 8-digit frequency counter consists of four components: the main counter circuit board, the preamplifier and prescaler circuit board, the reference oscillator circuit board, and the power supply circuit board.
 In the photo on the right below, the preamplifier and prescaler circuit board is located in the upper left, the reference oscillator circuit board in the upper right, the main counter circuit board in the lower left, and the power supply circuit board in the lower right.